rdogmartin/copy-gps/README.md

 <a name="how-it-works"></a>
 ## How it works

-The main piece is a short PowerShell script that extracts the GPS location data from a .jpg or .jpeg image, copies it to the clipboard, and shows a Windows Toast Notification in the lower right corner.
+It consists of a short PowerShell script that extracts the GPS location data from a .jpg or .jpeg image, copies it to the clipboard, and shows a Windows Toast Notification in the lower right corner.
 The script is triggered by a right-click menu option that appears in File Explorer.
-This menu option is added by configuring a shell extension in the SystemFileAssociations registry.
+This menu option is added by configuring a shell extension in the `SystemFileAssociations` section of the Windows registry.

 <a name="requirements"></a>
 ## Requirements